-However, additional cholesterol is also found in meat, poultry and dairy products.
+However, meat, poultry, and dairy products also contain additional cholesterol.
 Consequently, you may be getting too much additional cholesterol from your diet.
 When your cholesterol levels get too high, fatty deposits can accumulate in blood vessels, which causes them to narrow.
 This narrowing of the blood vessels can lead to a heart attack, coronary artery disease or stroke.

 What is the difference between HDL vs LDL cholesterol?